Anti-Bihari sentiment: Rajasthan

 On 13 May 2016, a student named Satyarth was beaten to death and another student was injured in an incident that occurred in Kota, Rajasthan.
 Regarding the event BJP MLA Bhawani Singh Rajawat of Kota stated that "Students from Bihar are spoiling the atmosphere of city and they must be driven out of the city."

 The government in Rajasthan assured full protection to students from Bihar, after ragging incidents of Bihari students in a private engineering college in Udaipur surfaced.
 Lalu Prasad Yadav and Ram Vilas Paswan flayed the attacks on Bihari students in Rajasthan saying that the students were subjected to insult, torture and assaulted with sticks when they protested.
 Former chief minister Rabri Devi called upon the chief minister to take necessary action and assure the safety of the students.
 According to reports, several Bihari students were thrashed during the ragging.

 Gujarat

-In October 2018, there were incidents of attacks on Hindi-speaking migrants in Gujarat after the alleged rape of a 14-month-old in a village near Himmatnagar in north Gujarat by a Bihari Muslim.
+In October 2018, there were incidents of attacks on Hindi-speaking migrants in Gujarat after the alleged rape of a 14-month-old in a village near Himmatnagar in north Gujarat by a Bihari.
 The attacks triggered the exodus of the migrants.

+Karnataka

+A video of a man, purportedly from Muzaffarpur in Bihar, accusing three people in Rajajinagar of abusing and harassing him as he did not speak Kannada went viral.

+Kerala

+A 36-year-old Bihar native was allegedly beaten to death by locals in Kerala's Malappuram after being suspected of theft, official said on Monday.

+Himachal

+Himachal CM blamed Bihari architects for low standard of buildings in his state, he further stated that "The houses which are collapsing these days have not gone through the standards of structural engineering.
+The migrant architects (masons), whom I call 'Bihari architects', come here and construct floor on floor.
+We do not have local masons".

+Goa

+Goa Chief Minister Pramod Sawant has said that about 90% of the crimes in the coastal State are committed by migrant labourers from Bihar.

+Bengal

+In Bengal, the Bengali community use a slang called Gutkha khor (who chew gutkha) to describe bihari origin people.

+During the 2021 election campaign, CM "Mamata Banerjee" had described them as Bohiragoto (not native/outsiders).

+In 2019, Bihar passengers were beaten up in Bengal over regional identity, in an incident of hate crime, passengers on board a Patna-bound bus on Saturday alleged that they were beaten up by a group men over their regional identity in Bardhaman district of West Bengal.

+TMC MP "Mahua Moitra" called BJP MP and panel member Nishikant Dubey as Bihari gunda.

+Fake domicile scam

+Biharis have been caught multiple times for obtaining fake certificate or stealing others certificate, especially birth certificate, school certificate, college certificate and other state domicile.

+In 2024, just before Durga Puja, two Bihari students were beaten in Siliguri.
+They were carrying fake domicile certificate of Bengal.